MEET THE TEAM

 Now, as the founder of This Won’t End Me, Thanai is channeling that same passion into the fight for endometriosis awareness.
 Living with the condition herself, she understands firsthand the frustration of being unheard and dismissed.
 Through creative initiatives like guided art and sip experiences, storytelling projects, and awareness-driven events, she’s on a mission to make endometriosis seen—because no one should have to fight alone.

-Currently based in Canada, Thanai’s life is a blend of creativity, advocacy, and connection.
+Currently based in London, Thanai’s life is a blend of creativity, advocacy, and connection.
 When she’s not working on TWEM, she’s curating the perfect playlist for every mood, getting lost in a new book, or mapping out her next adventure.
 And if she’s off the grid?
 She’s probably somewhere in nature, soaking up the quiet before diving into her next big project.

 Founder & CEO